privacy-scaling-explorations/zkevm-specs/specs/opcode/90SWAPX.md

 ## Procedure

 Swapx represents op codes of swap1....swap16. which swaps the top of the stack with the 'x+1'th last element.
-For example, SWAP3 means swaping the top of the stack with the 4th last element
+For example, SWAP3 means swapping the top of the stack with the 4th last element

 ## Constraints